Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ```

 When a contract calls `invest()` now, that contract will be charged `amount` coins,
 automatically.
-This means tha these coins will be automatically transferred to the
+This means that these coins will be automatically transferred to the
 balance of the instance of `SimplePonzi` that receives the call.
-If the balance of the calling contract is too low for that, the call
+If the balance of the calling contract is too little for that, the call
 will be automatically rejected with an insufficient funds exception.
 The caller
 must be able to pay for both `amount` and the gas needed to run `invest()`.
 Hence,
 he must hold a bit more than `amount` coins at the moment of calling `invest()`.